Alejandro Sanabria

 • Contributed to internal libraries shared across the mobile platform

-• Helped define guardrails that keep both iOS and Android codebases healthy
+• Helped define standards that keep both iOS and Android codebases healthy

 • Shipped on-device AI features with Apple Foundation Models alongside my team